King Charles, his sons Prince William and Prince Harry follow coffin for queen's last journey from palace

 4 / 9

-Britain's Prince William, Prince of Wales, Sir Timothy Laurence, Prince Harry, Duke of Sussex, King Charles III, Mr Peter Phillips, Anne, Princess Royal and Prince Andrew, Duke of York walk behind the coffin during the procession for the Lying-in State of Queen Elizabeth II.(REUTERS) View Photos in a new improved layout
+Britain's Prince William, Prince of Wales, Sir Timothy Laurence, Prince Harry, Duke of Sussex, King Charles III, Mr Peter Phillips, Anne, Princess Royal and Prince Andrew, Duke of York walk behind the coffin during the procession for the Lying-in State of Queen Elizabeth II.(REUTERS) expand-icon View Photos in a new improved layout

 Updated on Sep 15, 2022 12:16 PM IST